bkatchmar/FinanceProject/README.md

 ## Manually Adding and Omitting Tickers

 The main purpose here is to manually add tickers that the file pull may not pick up but we know meet our criteria and to also omit tickers if we do not wish to see specific tickers processed.
+We accomplish this via the `IManualTickerConfig` interface.

+## Manual Personal Data

+Right now there are three main points of interest here.
+This is handled via the `IPersonalData` Interface.

+### Uninvested Cash

+A decimal number pointing out how much uninvested cash we have on hand, this helps us generate the necessary report.

+### Minumum Units To Buy

+I don't want to entertain any security unless I can purchase the minimum amount with my uninvested cash.

+### Ratings Tolerance

+I want to filter out stocks that may have a "Sell" or "Strong Sell" rating.
+Maybe I only want to focus on "Strong Buy" stocks, this array lets me customize which stocks I want to see.

 # FinanceApi